2025 Liberty Flames football team

-The 2025 Liberty Flames football team represents Liberty University in Conference USA (CUSA) during the 2025 NCAA Division I FBS football season.
-The Flames play their home games at Williams Stadium located in Lynchburg, Virginia.
-They are led by third-year head coach Jamey Chadwell.
+The 2025 Liberty Flames football team represented Liberty University in Conference USA (CUSA) during the 2025 NCAA Division I FBS football season.
+The Flames played their home games at Williams Stadium located in Lynchburg, Virginia.
+They were led by third-year head coach Jamey Chadwell.

+The Flames' 4–8 record marked the first time in 20 years that the program finished with a losing record.